 ILLEGAL OCCUPATION OF AZERBAIJAN’S TERRITORY BY ARMENIA

 Since over 20 years, Armenia has continued to illegally occupy around 20% of Azerbaijan’s internationally recognized territory including the region of Nagorno-Karabakh and seven surrounding districts.
-The entire territory of the invaded lands is almost 13 times the area of the City of Los Angeles.
+The entire territory of the invaded lands is almost 13 times the area of the City of Los Angeles or bigger than the U.S. State of Connecticut.

 Armenia carried out this medieval-style land grab in 1991-94.
 The invasion resulted in brutal massacres and ethnic cleansing against Azerbaijani civilian population.
 More than 800,000 Azerbaijani civilians were forcibly expelled from their homes and land.
 Together with 250,000 Azerbaijanis expelled from Armenia, the number of Azerbaijani refugees reached over 1 million.
 Today Azerbaijan has the largest number of refugees per capita in the world.